zart227/task-manager/README.md

 # Task Manager

-This is a simple PHP project that includes a user registration page.
-The registration form sends user data to the server via the POST method and uses Bootstrap for styling.
+This is a simple PHP project for managing tasks.
+It includes user registration, task management, and hierarchical task display, all built using object-oriented principles.
+The project uses interfaces, repositories, and services to structure the code, and database interaction is handled via PDO.

 ## Features
-- PHP-based user registration form.
-- Secure handling of form data using `POST` method.
+- User registration with secure handling of form data using `POST` method.
+- Task management with hierarchical display of tasks (parent-child relationship).
-- Bootstrap-styled form with responsive design.
+- Bootstrap-styled form with responsive design for registration.
+- Object-Oriented Programming (OOP) principles: interfaces, repositories, services.
+- PDO-based connection to the database for handling users and tasks.

 ## Prerequisites
 To run this project, you need to have the following installed on your machine:
 - PHP (v7.4 or higher)
 - Apache web server (or any other compatible web server)
 - OpenServer (Windows) or LAMP stack (Linux)
+- MySQL or any other database that supports PDO

 ## Installation